 3 Salt water overall among other things is the best general toothache remedy.

-4 See Laura Lee interview with George Meinig, DDS & Dr. M. LaMarche on the dangers of cavitations & root canals
+4 See Interview with George Meinig, DDS & Dr. M. LaMarche on the dangers of cavitations & root canals.

 5 More Potential risks of orthodontic treatment